-KPA KEY CHALLENGES STRATEGIES PRIORITIES
+KPA KEY Challenges STRATEGIES PrioritIES

 Financial Poor planning in respect of capital 6.
 A Financially Viable and Well-Governed

 Viability And expenditure resulting in poor capital City

-Management spending and loss of revenue from ,
+Management spending and loss of revenue from

 capital grants to the NRF (National

 Revenue Fund)

 Critical vacancies in the core

 functional areas/ over-reliance on

 consultants.

 Inadequate implementation of debt

 and revenue collection policies and

 procedures resulting in the ballooning

-of debt to over 4.5 billion as at 31
+of debt to over 4.5billion as at 31

 December 2020

 Failure of the Enterprise Resource

 Planning (ERP) System commonly

 known as the Financial System - SAP

 despite the millions invested in the

 system by the municipality

 Failure of key infrastructure, such as A Well-Serviced City

-electricity and water due to poor/
+electricity and water due to poor/ The state of the s

 inadequate maintenance, age and

 vandalism.

 Failure to attend to the repair of potholes,

-Basic Service street lights and storm water drains
+street lights and storm water drains

-Delivery Failure to adequately plan for and spend conditional grants over the past MTEF.
+Basic Service Failure to adequately plan for and spend

+Delivery conditional grants over the past MTEF.

 Failure to clean the city and surrounding A Well-Serviced City

-nodal and residential areas including A Venderviced City A Clean, Green City
+nodal and residential areas including 3.
+A Clean, Green City

-on irregular collection of solid waste o.
-A Glodii, Glodii Giiy
+on irregular collection of solid waste ,

 and challenges associated with the

 processing and disposal of solid waste.

 Planning alignment and coordination 2.
 An Accessible and Connected City

-impact on the ability to deliver effectively.
+impact on the ability to deliver effectively. , and the second se

 Inter-governmental relations and the

 ability to align priorities (both within

-Cross Cutting the municipality and other spheres of
+0 the municipality and other spheres of

-Interventions government).
+Cross Cutting government).

-II II CI VOI III CI IO The uncontrolled land invasion and lack
+Interventions The uncontrolled land invasion and lack

 of law enforcement.
 Lack of accessibility

 to Ward 39 and potential lack of

 integration due to isolation.

 City connectivity.
 2. An Accessible and Connected City

 Institutional and individual performance 6.
 A Financially Viable and Well-Governed

+management framework.
+City

-Municipal management framework.
-Institutional skills development and City 6.
+Municipal Institutional skills development and 6.
 A Financially Viable and Well-Governed

-Transformation professionalisation of the organisation.
+Transformation professionalization of the organisation.
 City

-And Institutional Improved capacity to spend on capital A Financially Viable and Well-Governed
+And Institutional Improved capacity to spend on capital 6.
+A Financially Viable and Well-Governed

 Development expenditure; City

-20.00000000 Filling of strategic critical vacant posts.
-A Financially Viable and Well-Governed
+Filling of strategic critical vacant posts.
+6. A Financially Viable and Well-Governed

 City

 Local Economic Limited Economic growth leads to 5.
 An Economically Prosperous City

 Development unemployment.

 • Good

 Governance